British English Vowel Chart

-This chart represents all of the vowel sounds in a contemporary standard English accent.
-The recordings are by a male native speaker born in 1987.
+This chart represents all of the vowel sounds in a contemporary Standard Southern British English Accent.
+The chart may look different from others you have seen in the past.

 - Listen to the Vowels by clicking on the vowel symbols.

 - Listen to Words with a particular vowel sound by clicking on the little arrow in the top-right corner of each vowel box.

 If you are using a mobile phone, then turn the phone on its side to view the whole chart more easily.

 The symbols used are from the Oxford Dictionary, unless otherwise stated.

 In terms of a few specific vowel positions on the chart:

 Certainly the GOOSE vowel should be central in the chart.
 The GHOUL vowel in “Other Symbols/Sounds” is placed further back.